d2l-ai/d2l-vi/chapter_recurrent-modern/lstm_vn.md

 To control a memory cell we need a number of gates.
 One gate is needed to read out the entries from the cell (as opposed to reading any other cell).
 We will refer to this as the *output* gate.
-A second gate is needed to decide when to read <!--read ?--> data into the cell.
+A second gate is needed to decide when to read data into the cell.
 We refer to this as the *input* gate.
 Last, we need a mechanism to reset the contents of the cell, governed by a *forget* gate.
 The motivation for such a design is the same as before, namely to be able to decide when to remember and when to ignore inputs in the latent state via a dedicated mechanism.